Squatter pigeon

 The squatter pigeon (Geophaps scripta) is a species of bird in the family Columbidae.

 It is endemic to northeastern Australia.

 According to Australia's then Department of the Environment and Energy, the nominate subspecies, southern squatter pigeon (Geophapa scripta scripta) is listed as vulnerable.
-It lives in arid and semi-arid areas, including grasslands and dry sclerophyll forests, and nest in shallow depressions in the ground.
+It lives in arid and semi-arid areas, including grasslands and dry sclerophyll forests, and nests in shallow depressions in the ground.
 About 95% of the diet of these birds consists of seeds, as they are known for foraging on the ground.

 Distribution

 The known distribution of the southern squatter pigeon extends south of the Cape York Peninsula, to the Border Rivers region of northern New South Wales, and the south east of Queensland.
 The subspecies remains common north of the Carnarvon Ranges, considered a subpopulation.
 In 2000, the population was estimated at 40,000 breeding birds.

 Description

 It measures approximately 30 cm in length, weighing between 190 g and 250 g.
 Adults are mainly a grey-brown, with distinctive black and white facial markings and a white stripe up each of its sides.
 Blue-grey skin around the eyes, dark brown and patches of iridescent green or violet on the upper wings, blue-grey on the lower breast and belly, and a white lower region.
 The sexes are similar in appearance.

 Juveniles can be distinguished by their duller colouring, less distinctive facial stripes, and paler facial skin.